 Early Childhood Education

 The Early Childhood program at Operation Breakthrough has achieved and maintained national accreditation since 2005 from the National Association for the Education of Young Children (NAEYC).
-It provides hands-on-learning experiences, supportive teacher interactions and language-rich environments for 360 children between the ages of 6 weeks to 5 years of age.
-Developmentally appropriate programming in our 29 classrooms, MakerSpace and SmartLab is guided by Head Start with the goal of preparing children for success in school.
+It provides hands-on-learning experiences, supportive teacher interactions and language-rich environments for 404 children between the ages of 6 weeks to 5 years of age.
+Developmentally appropriate programming in our 31 classrooms, MakerSpace and SmartLab is guided by Head Start with the goal of preparing children for success in school.
 The Early Childhood program operates weekdays from 7 a.m. to 5:30 p.m. to enable parents to work full time and support their families.
-For enrollment information, please call 816-841-3382 or send an email to firstname.lastname@example.org.
+Schedule an appointment to fill out an application with the Mid-America Regional Council (MARC) to determine eligibility in Early Head Start or Head Start Services.
+Call 816-841-3382 or send an email to firstname.lastname@example.org.

-Operation Breakthrough is home to a SmartLab.
+Operation Breakthrough is home to a SmartLab for our preschool children.
 The SmartLab features fully integrated systems of hardware, software, furnishings, online curriculum, educational kits, manipulatives and assessment tools.
-This allows kids at Operation Breakthrough to engage with a wide range of activities like robotics, electronics or even graphic arts.
+This allows students to engage with a wide range of activities like robotics, electronics or even graphic arts.

 The Outdoor Classroom was developed to connect our urban core children to the natural world.
-Classroom areas include flower and vegetable gardens, a wind area, composting area, and a dirt-digging area.
+Classroom areas include flower and vegetable gardens, a wind area, composting space, a small orchard of fruit bearing trees, and a dramatc play area.
+There is also a mark making shed that hourses creative materials and gardening tools that enhance their exploration.
 There are opportunities for children of all ages to harvest fruits and vegetables, explore animal and insect life, observe the elements and experience the outdoors.